John Flowers (footballer): Career

-Flowers was born in Edlington into a sporting family and he followed in their footsteps joining Stoke City in 1963.
-He spent most of his time at the Victoria Ground in the reserves and after making just nine first team appearances in three seasons he was sold to Third Division Doncaster Rovers for £10,000.
-In his first season at Belle Vue the newly promoted "Donny" suffered relegation back into the Fourth Division.
+Flowers was born in Edlington into a sporting family, and he followed in their footsteps, joining Stoke City in 1963.
+He spent most of his time at the Victoria Ground in the reserves, and after making just nine first-team appearances in three seasons, he was sold to Third Division Doncaster Rovers for £10,000.
+In his first season at Belle Vue the newly-promoted "Donny" suffered relegation back into the Fourth Division.
 They finished 10th in 1967–68 before winning the title in 1968–69 under the stewardship of Lawrie McMenemy.
-Flowers was an ever-present in 1969–70 playing in all of Rovers' 52 fixtures.
+Flowers was an ever-present in 1969–70, playing in all of Rovers' 52 fixtures.
 He played 33 times in 1970–71 as Doncaster were again relegated to the Fourth Division.
-Flowers scored four goals in 186 first team games in his five years at Belle Vue.
+Flowers scored four goals in 186 first-team games in his five years at Belle Vue.
 He was signed by Port Vale manager Gordon Lee for a "small fee" in August 1971.
-He played 37 league and cup games in the 1971–72 season but was handed a free transfer away from Vale Park in May 1972 on account of his "mixed form"; apparently this inconsistency was caused by his other job as a pub licensee.
-He moved on to non-league Eastwood.
+He played 37 league and cup games in the 1971–72 season but was handed a free transfer away from Vale Park in May 1972 on account of his "mixed form"; this inconsistency was caused by his other job as a pub licensee.
+He moved on to non-League Eastwood.

 Personal life

-He is the younger brother of Ron Flowers who played for England.
+He is the younger brother of Ron Flowers, who played for England.
 His uncle was George Flowers who also played for Doncaster Rovers.
 He was married to Maureen Flowers, a former world champion of darts.